 Tricyrtis formosana is a rhizomatous, herbaceous perennial plant.
 It is native to Taiwan and 南西諸島, Nansei-shotō (otherwise known as 琉球諸島, Ryūkyū-shotō, or Ryukyu Island, Japan).
 It is part of the Liliaceae family of plants.
 It is also commonly known as the Toad Lily.

-This plant has erect stems that can grow to 80cm or 3ft.
+Tricyrtis formosana has erect stems.
+They grow to 80cm or 3ft.
 The foliage is lance-shaped and spotted.
-And it also has spotted flowers which are white with purple spots.
+It also has spotted flowers that are white with purple spots.
 Tricyrtis formosana flowers are star-shaped.
-Deadhead the flowers.
-The flowers are exotic-looking and resemble orchids, they have six petals and a bright yellow throat and appear in lax clusters at top of stalks.
-It is trouble-free and easy to take care of, it is also deer-resistant.
+The flowers are exotic-looking.
+They resemble orchids.
+They have six petals and a bright yellow throat and appear in lax clusters at top of stalks.
+Deadhead the flowers to promote more flowers.
+Tricyrtis formosana is trouble-free and easy to take care of, it is also deer-resistant.

-Plant Tricyrtis formosana in moist, humus-rich soil in full or partial shade.
-A sheltered location for colder climates and it might need additional protection during winter in order to survive.
+Plant Tricyrtis formosana in moist, humus-rich soil.
+Grow it in full or partial shade.
+Provide a sheltered location for colder climates.
+Tricyrtis formosana might need additional protection during winter to survive.
 Propagate by seeds or by division in early spring.
 It spreads through rhizomes but slowly.
-It is disease-free but watches out for slugs and snails.
+It is disease-free.
+But watch out for slugs and snails.